miwashi-edu/edu-components-grading/README.md

 - **LoginButton**
 : A component that is able to execute an in future provided login function.

+> Key Points:
+> 1. Wrapping the onClick: Instead of directly calling the onClick handler, we wrap it in a handleClick function.
+This allows us to add additional logic before calling onClick, such as checking whether it's provided and showing an alert if it isn't.
+> 2. Why Not Directly Call onClick?: Calling onClick directly without checking if it’s provided would lead to errors if onClick is undefined.
+Wrapping it provides a controlled way to handle this scenario and improves the robustness of the component.

 **To grade yourself `Green Belt`, you should complete this task in 15 minutes using only Vim and a terminal.**.
 Grading must be performed before a `black belt`.
 EOF